fwojcik/smhasher3/hashes/README.latersteps.md

   investigation.

-  If your hash is ENDIAN_INDEPENDENT, then you should be fine ignoring this issue, since the implementation with "incorrect" endianness will never be called.
+  If your hash is ENDIAN_INDEPENDENT, then you should be fine ignoring this issue, since the implementation with "incorrect" endianness will basically never be called.
 That said, some user might be interested in how your hash function performs in an environment with the "wrong" endianness without needing to spend cycles byteswapping data, and if this issue is left unaddressed then they will not be able to test that.